The top strategist of late Russian opposition leader Navalny is attacked in Lithuania's capital

 TALLINN, Estonia (AP) — Associates of late opposition leader Alexei Navalny said late Tuesday that the politician's close ally and top strategist was attacked near his home in Lithuania's capital.

-Navalny's spokesman Kira Yarmysh said the assailant smashed a window of Leonid Volkov's car, sprayed tear gas into his eyes and started hitting him with a hammer.
+Kira Yarmysh, who had been Navalny's spokesperson, said the assailant smashed a window of Leonid Volkov's car, sprayed tear gas into his eyes and started hitting him with a hammer.
 Volkov was later taken to a hospital, according to Navalny's ally Ivan Zhdanov.

 The attack took place in Vilnius nearly a month after Navalny's unexplained death in a remote Arctic penal colony.
 President Vladimir Putin's fiercest critic was serving a 19-year prison term there on the charges of extremism widely seen as politically motivated.